mattpap/masters-thesis/sphinx/src/algorithms.rst

 Real roots
 ----------

-For root isolation over reals SymPy implements continued fractions algorithm.
-[Akritas2008improving]_
-[Akritas2008study]_
-[Sharma2007complexity]_
-[Collins1976descarte]_

-giving exact results (points instead of intervals) whenever possible.
+For real root isolation |sympy| implements the optimized version [Akritas2008study]_, [Akritas2008improving]_ of continued fractions algorithm [Collins1976descarte]_.
+This approach allows convergence rate to a solution equivalent to convergence rate of continued fraction expansion of an algebraic number, giving exact results (points instead of intervals) whenever possible.
+For a detailed study of computational complexity of continued fractions algorithm refer to [Sharma2007complexity]_.

 Complex roots
 -------------

 Isolation of complex roots is a much more demanding task.
-In SymPy we implemented the algorithm of Collins and Krandick [Collins1992infallible]_, the best currently known algorithm for symbolic complex root isolation (it is also implemented in Mathematica, see [Mathematica2009internal]_ for details).
+In |sympy| we implemented the algorithm of Collins and Krandick [Collins1992infallible]_, the best currently known algorithm for symbolic complex root isolation (it is also implemented in Mathematica, see [Mathematica2009internal]_ for details).

 Collins--Krandick algorithm is an infallible (purely symbolic) algorithm for isolating complex roots of univariate polynomials with rational and Gaussian rational coefficients.
-In SymPy we currently allow only rational coefficients, but extension to the more general domain should be rather straightforward (Gaussian rational domain has to be implemented).
+In |sympy| we currently allow only rational coefficients, but extension to the more general domain should be rather straightforward (Gaussian rational domain has to be implemented).